LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/4-conditionVariables.md

 }
 ```

-Or add conditions to a lock.
+Or when working with the Lock interface we can add conditions to the lock:

 ```java
 public class Queue {